Hugh9061/socket/README.md

 # socket
-to build up connection between two computors by python
+to build up connection between serveral computers by python